web-work-tools/minimal-mistakes/_posts/2019-07-04-contributors-guide-minimal-mistakes-setup.md

 last_modified_at: 2019-07-05T11:22:33-23:00
 ---

-I'm creating this resource while I do the initial setup so that DIDecentral, the Organization, has its own web-site.
+I'm creating this resource while I do the initial setup so that DIDecentral, the Organization, has a guide to how its websites work.
 This will compliment [decentralized-id.com](https://decentralized-id.com), and support its co-creation.

 This guide should make it easier for contributors to understand how this site works, or even for you to use this guide and create your own web-site!